go-macaron/docs/README.md

 ## Use Cases

 - [Gogs](https://gogs.io): A painless self-hosted Git Service
-- [Grafana](http://grafana.org/): The open platform for beautiful analytics and monitoring
+- [Grafana](http://grafana.org/): The open source analytics & monitoring solution for every database
-- [Peach](https://peachdocs.org): A modern web documentation server
+- [Peach Docs](https://peachdocs.org): A modern documentation web server
 - [Go Walker](https://gowalker.org): Go online API documentation
-- [Critical Stack Intel](https://intel.criticalstack.com/): A 100% free intel marketplace from Critical Stack, Inc.
+- [Intel Stack](https://intelstack.com/): A 100% free intelligence marketplace

-## Quick Start
+## Getting More

 - New to Macaron?
-Let’s [get started](/docs/intro/getting_started)!
+Check out the [Starter Guide](starter_guide)!
-- [Middlewares](/docs/middlewares) that are built for Macaron.
+- [Middlewares](middlewares) that are built for Macaron.
 - Have any questions?
-Maybe there are [answers](/docs/faqs) for you!
+Maybe there are [answers](faqs) for you!
 - If you think anything is not clear in the documentation, just [file an issue](https://github.com/go-macaron/docs/issues)!